Volpestyle/spatial-ui-lab/docs/graph-gestures/gesture-definitions.md

 Webcam → hand landmarks → gesture state machine → `ViewportCommand` events → 3D node UI.
 Here is how to implement that cleanly in the browser.

+> This tutorial mirrors the canonical APIs in the monorepo design specs; use the package types as your source of truth (see `docs/types-index.md`) and treat this as illustrative glue.

 ---

 ## 1. High-Level Pipeline